Resident Crews of the International Space Station (ISS)

 Spare coolant system components, including two pump modules, are mounted on external stowage platforms, one on the left side of the station and the other on the right, just ahead of the Quest airlock module.
 Meanwhile the managers decided to fix the problem in two difficult spacewalk repair jobs.

-A first EVA for repair work by Douglas Wheelock and Tracy Caldwell-Dyson occured on August 07, 2010 (8h 03m).
+A first EVA for repair work by Douglas Wheelock and Tracy Caldwell-Dyson occurred on August 07, 2010 (8h 03m).
 They removed hose clamps and then started disconnecting umbilicals from the broken space station coolant pump.
 However, difficulty unplugging one of the ammonia lines consumed a couple of hours and a leak seen from that connector once it finally cooperated prevented the astronauts from progressing any further in their work.

 Original plans had called for the pump's removal and installation of the new pump today, with a second spacewalk on August 11, 2010 to finish hooking up the replacement and stowing the old one.